 It comes in different shapes, sizes and combination.
 From Greece to Turkey or Lebanon, they all love it.
 Probably because it requires pretty much 0 cooking skills and less than 30 mins to put together.

 I keep bragging about how easy it is to make pita bread, but it was not easy for the boy and myself to discover the perfect recipe.
 We tried different ingredients (with yeast, without yeast, with olive oil, without olive oil, etc), different proportions and so on.
 Let’s say it was quite a journey to discover how to make homemade pita bread.
 I pretty much all the time go for this no yeast version because I don’t have the patience.
 But you can try it with yeast any time, no problem.

-Now all you have to do is mix all these countless ingredients together.
 You probably noticed I gave you the ingredients for just two portions.
 That’s not because I’m trying to starve you.
 But this is the ratio we found to give the perfect dough consistency.
 So keep the 80 grams flour/50 ml water in mind in multiply it for the desired number of pitas you want.
 Also, some types or brands of flour might absorb more or less water, so don’t add everything at once.
-Go easy on them.

 Related: Homemade Hummus Recipe

-Put your trusty pan over the stove and let it get nice and hot.
-I prefer to use a non-stick pan, just because I don’t have a cast iron pan.
-But a hot cast iron will do (my Mum’s at least works).
+I prefer to use a non-stick pan for baking them, just because I don’t have a cast iron pan.
+But a hot cast iron will do too.

-Place the rolled out pita on the hot pan and let it bake for a couple of minutes.
-Once it’s baked on one side – you’ll notice tiny bubbles forming to the surface – flip it over and let it bake on the other side for 30 seconds or so.
+Once the pita bread baked on one side – you’ll notice tiny bubbles forming on the surface – flip it over and let it bake on the other side for 30 seconds or so.